 These tools also give your team a serious analytical edge.
 By processing vast amounts of data, AI can improve sales by identifying the most promising leads, predicting which deals are likely to close, and even offering real-time coaching during sales calls.
 This means your reps can work smarter, armed with insights that help them personalize their outreach and focus their energy where it will have the most impact.

-The Challenges: Implementation and Data Requirements
+The Cons: Implementation Hurdles and Data Needs

 On the flip side, the sheer number of available tools can be overwhelming.
 The average sales team already uses around 13 different tools, and adding another one without a clear strategy can lead to confusion and poor adoption.
 Many teams find that the most powerful AI features, like predictive forecasting, are the most difficult to implement and often go unused.